 36.1 There shall be a body of rules concerning the ethical behaviour and standards known as the World Sailing Code of Ethics (“the Code”).

-36.2 World Sailing and each of its members, any candidate for election to a World Sailing office or MNA office, members of its Council and its Committees, Commissions and working parties, World Sailing Race Officials, or any person, official or body subject to the World Sailing Constitution or World Sailing Regulations, all other World Sailing Representatives, Organising Committees of any World Sailing events and World Sailing Classes (“Parties”) shall be bound by, respect and comply with the World Sailing Code of Ethics.
+36.2 World Sailing and each of its members, any candidate for election to a World Sailing office or MNA office, Delegates, members of Council and its Committees, Sub-committees, Board Sub-committees, Commissions and working parties, alternates, World Sailing Race Officials, or any person, official or body subject to the World Sailing Constitution or World Sailing Regulations, all other World Sailing Representatives, Organising Committees of any World Sailing events and World Sailing Classes (“Parties”) shall be bound by, respect and comply with the World Sailing Code of Ethics.

-36.3 The Code shall be adopted by Council from time to time.
+36.3 The Code shall be adopted by the Board on the recommendation of the Governance Committee from time to time.

 Complaints under the Code

-36.4 Any complaint, allegation or report that a breach of the Code has been or may have been committed by a Party (a “Complaint”) shall be submitted in writing to the Chief Executive Officer, who shall refer it to an Ethics Officer.
-Any Complaint received prior to 19 May 2019 which has already been referred to the Ethics Commission shall be governed by the Regulations in force immediately prior to that date (unless the Parties to the Complaint agree otherwise with the approval of the Commission).
+36.4 Any complaint, allegation or report that a breach of the Code has been or may have been committed by a Party (a “Complaint”) shall be submitted in writing to the Chief Executive Officer, who shall refer it to the Investigations Panel

-36.5 An Ethics Officer is an official appointed by the Ethics Commission who is responsible for one or more of the following:
+36.5 The Investigations Panel is responsible for:

 (a) the investigation of Complaints;